hipuranyhou/litd/README.md

 ### Config file
-litd creates its config file (and .pid file in daemon mode) in directory `litd` which location is determined based on `$XDG_HOME_DIRS`.
+litd creates its config file (and .pid file in daemon mode) in directory `litd/` which location is determined based on `$XDG_HOME_DIRS`.
 If this variable does not exist or is empty, then default path `$HOME/.config/` is used.

-See [litd.conf](https://github.com/Hipuranyhou/litd/edit/master/litd.conf) file for more info.
+See [litd.conf](https://github.com/Hipuranyhou/litd/blob/master/litd.conf) file for more info.

 ### Signals
-litd ignores sensor value for [reset](https://github.com/Hipuranyhou/litd/edit/master/litd.conf) seconds if you adjust brightness manually.
+litd ignores sensor value for [reset](https://github.com/Hipuranyhou/litd/blob/master/litd.conf) seconds if you adjust brightness manually.
 It does this seperately for keyboard and display.
 You can reset this by sending `SIGUSR1` to litd.
 <pre>
 $ kill -SIGUSR1 <i>litd_pid</i>
 </pre>